 Table of Contents

-The X99-P4 motherboard showed up in 2023.
-It’s your typical budget Chinese board aimed at entry-level builds.
+The X99-P4 motherboard appeared in 2023.
+It’s a typical budget Chinese board aimed at entry-level builds.

-You’ll find it branded as ZSUS most often, but it’s also sold under MUCAI, MOUGOL, MACHINIST, Atermiter, Soyo, and even Huananzhi.
+You’ll most often find it branded as ZSUS, but it’s also sold under MUCAI, MOUGOL, MACHINIST, Atermiter, Soyo, and even Huananzhi.

-There’s a more simplified version of this board available, which keeps the same PCB markings – the ZSUS X99-8D4.
+There’s a simplified version of this board that retains the same PCB markings — the ZSUS X99-8D4.

 Specifications